 - Jump Cut: Abused to hell and back.

 - Nipple and Dimed: Reid doesn't get nude for the sex scene.
 In the DVD commentary, Boll says he tried like hell to convince Tara to do just that but she refused.
-Boll then proceeds to bitch for quite a while how actresses in Europe wouldn't be so "uptight" about it and all but blaming the failure of the film on Tara Reid not taking her top off.
+Boll then complains for quite a while how actresses in Europe wouldn't be so "uptight" about it and all but blaming the failure of the film on Tara Reid not taking her top off.

 - Rule of Cool: Tries on so many levels, and fails on several more.

 - Sealed Evil in a Can: The movie has this, though watching the movie it can be hard to tell exactly what it is.
 The movie talks about a dark world that mirrors our light world, but at other times, it suggests that the Abkani tribe that discovered them ARE the evil in the can.
 But then, it's Uwe Boll, so...